 The internal review office is responsible for assisting the commander in the review and analysis of processes.
 The purpose is to ensure that the St. Paul District operates as efficiently as possible and is in compliance with internal and external procedures, regulations and guidance.
 Each September, the internal review officer completes the review plan for the following fiscal year.

 The library collection includes books, subscriptions, state and federal documents, and electronic resources.
-The focus of the collection is on civil engineering; environmental materials, chiefly river systems, and water resources.
+The focus of the collection is on civil engineering; environmental materials, river systems and water resources.
 Although the collection is primarily for Corps of Engineers employees, it is available to outside users by appointment or through interlibrary loan with your local library.

-The Logistics Management Office provides supplies, property accountability, maintenance and transportation services, and facilities as required to successfully support the District's mission.
+The logistics management office provides supplies, property accountability, maintenance and transportation services, and facilities as required to successfully support the district's mission.

 Office of Counsel

-The Office of Counsel provides accurate, clear, responsive, and timely legal advice and services to the Commander and staff of the St. Paul District to support the District’s mission.
+The office of counsel provides accurate, clear, responsive, and timely legal advice and services to the commander and staff of the St. Paul District to support the district’s mission.